szatko/romanowski.github.io/_posts/toolfriendly/2015-03-20-pattern-matching.md

 The only difference is line breaking.
 It is not python so why does it matter?
 Tools like code coverage or debuggers usually use JDI and JDI is line-based - every line of the bytecode has its mapping to a line in the source code.

-Let's take a look at case statement in byte code:
+Let's take a look at a case statement in byte code:

 ```asm
       18: instanceof    #15                 // class test/Bar